fadupros-amd/hunter-scripts/README.md

-# Collection of scripts to build various software packages  on HUNTER
+# Collection of scripts for various software packages on HUNTER
 - See Readme in each subdirectory